 Parents may communicate by e-mail using the teacher's first and last name @cdolinc.net, (for example: sheila-terrell@cdolinc.net).
-E-mail may also be sent to the office: sr.janelle-buettner@cdolinc.net or carol-ruskamp@cdolinc.net, lisa-merrill@cdolinc.net.
+E-mail may also be sent to the office: sr.janelle-buettner@cdolinc.net or carol-ruskamp@cdolinc.net.
 All contact with teachers for issues concerning grades and behavior should initially be made in person after which time a teacher may give updates by email.